 You’ve heard this story before: the pressure on marketing to prove its value is at an all-time high, and it’s not getting any easier.

-The CEO, CFO, and board want to know “what have you done for me lately”.
-Within the industry new technologies and needed skills pop up on a seemingly monthly basis.
+The CEO, CFO, and board want to know “what have you done for me lately?”.
+Within the industry, new digital marketing technologies and necessary skills pop up on a seemingly monthly basis.

 The reality: Being a marketer today is hard.